hlmeS/itm387k/index.md

 ## Intro

-As consumers ourselves, we understand the power of opinions: opionions about products, opinions about companies, opinions about politicians, etc. As business analysts, we can use opinions to our advantage to either analyse the status quo (e.g. how did people respond to the latest product releasem or media releaste?) or to make predictions (e.g. who will win the election?).
+As consumers, we understand the power of opinions: opionions about products, opinions about companies, opinions about politicians, etc. As business analysts, we can use opinions to our advantage to either analyze the status quo (e.g. how did people respond to the latest product or media releae?) or to make predictions (e.g. who will win the election?).
 In BI terms, this is referred to as **Sentiment Analysis**.
-In this lab, we will look explore sentiment analysis for crowdsourced data (Twitter data).
+In this lab, we will explore sentiment analysis for crowdsourced data (Twitter data).

 ## Objective

 The objective of this lab is to use a sentiment analysis tool in RapidMiner to analyze (or predict) a topic of your own personal interest.
 We will use Twitter data as our data source and the AYLIEN text analysis tool for sentiment analysis.
-Whether it's the latest tech item, your favorite sports team, the company you work for, or latest topics in politics, you are free to define your BI objectives and seek answers with tools shown in class.
+Whether it's the latest tech item you want, or sports team, company, celebrity, politician, news story or ongoing topic in  politics that interests you, you are free to define your BI objectives (defined by a set of BI questions) and seek answers with tools shown in class.

 ## Task

-This assignment requires that you to use RapidMiner extensions for Data Mining (Twitter) and Sentiment Analysis (Text Analysis by AYLIEN).
+This assignment requires you to use RapidMiner extensions for Data Mining (Twitter) and Sentiment Analysis (Text Analysis by AYLIEN).
 You need to have a twitter account as well as an AYLIEN API key (sign up [here](https://developer.aylien.com/) - up to 1,000 calls per day free).
-We learned in class (a) how to download twitter data for a specific query. (b) clean the data, (c) run sentiment analysis, (d) aggregate the results, and finally (e) summarize data using Chart tab.
+We learned in class (a) how to download twitter data for a specific query, (b) clean the data, (c) run a sentiment analysis, (d) aggregate the results, and finally (e) summarize data using the Chart tab.

 To complete this assignment, you need to submit your final charts containing the count for polarity and subjectivity of the downloaded tweets and a short explanation of the subject of your analysis and your results.
 Make sure to clearly state your BI objectives and outcomes.

 **Notes**
 - You may choose a topic of your own interests.
-- Make sure that your final twitter query should have at least 500 tweets.
+- Your final twitter query should have at least 500 tweets (or close to it).
-- Since you are limited by 1000 calls per day, make sure to test with less tweets in building your process.
+- Since you are limited by 1000 calls per day, make sure to test your process with less tweets.
 - I'd recommend testing with as little as 10 tweets and then scale it to 500+ when you have all parameters finalized.
 - Using breakpoints after you Twitter query and data processing is also recommended.

 ## Guidelines

-Your minimal overall process should look as follows containing your Twitter query, attribute selection, and text analysis block. <br>
+Your minimal overall process should look as follows, containing your Twitter query, attribute selection, and text analysis block. <br>

 ![Process Overiew](images/lab8/sentiment_process.png)

 ### Twitter API and data mining
 In order for us to use the Twitter node, we need to configure a connection first.
 Under the node parameter, either select an exisiting connection or create a new connection by clicking on the button with the Twitter icon.
-You will need an exisiting twitter account and should simply follow the guided steps in the authentication steps.
+You will need an exisiting twitter account and should simply follow the guided steps in the authentication instructions.
 Once completed, you should have your RapidMiner-Twitter connection ready to go: </br>
 ![Twitter API](images/lab8/sentiment_twitterAPI.png)

 Depending on your BI objective, you can either use the `Search Twitter` node or the `Get Twitter User Statuses` node.
-If you go with the `Seach Twitter` block for example, you would want to configure your query for your topic of interest and restrict the language to English tweets only as shown below:
+If you go with the `Seach Twitter` block for example, you would want to configure your query for your topic of interest and restrict the language to English tweets as shown below:

 ![Twitter Parameters](images/lab8/sentiment_twitter_params.png)